sakuraiyuta/fuel-orientdb/README.md

 }
 ```

 Entity directory can't change now.
-But in the future, implement configuration feature.
+But in the near future, implement configuration feature.

 See also
 ========